dderusha/Test/README.md

 ## Tips, Tricks, and Troubleshooting

 * _I made changes to the default LaunchAgent and now the UI isn't appearing?_

 Make sure you unload, and reload the LaunchAgent after making changes.

 * _Where is the logging located?_

 ```xml
 <string>/Library/Application Support/umad/umad.log</string>
 ```

-* _Why isn' the log file there?_
+* _Why isn't the log file there?_

 Remember to unload and reload the LaunchAgent.

 ## Credits